Maxigod/sql-data-warehouse-project/README.md

-"Building a modern data warehouse with PostgreSQL, including ETL processes, data modeling, and analytics."
+Building a modern data warehouse with PostgreSQL, including ETL processes, data modeling, and analytics.